itsPeetah/polimi-vdp-2022-freshaliens/Docs/GameDesignDocument.md

 KEYBOARD: Jümp will use W-A-D to move and jump, Gün will use ← ↑ → to move and jump and the mouse to aim and shoot.
 The aim system of Gün will be radial: he has a pointer and will use the mouse to choose the direction and the left button to shoot.
 Some other keys could be used for special actions.
 CONTROLLER: Jümp will use the arrows (or the left stick) to move and one button to jump.
 Gün will use the arrows (or the left stick) to move, the right stick to aim and a right trigger to shoot.

 ### 3.7 Enemies

 On the planets there are different kind of enemies (each one with its own attack style, maybe? could be cool).
-Flying and not enemies.
+Flying and not flying enemies.

 ### 3.8 Bosses

 ### 3.9 Music

 ### 3.10 Assets

+### 3.11 Menu
+Once the game starts it is shown the main menu.
+From it is possible to start a new game, load a previous one or change the settings.
+When the game starts it will show the actual solar system and the player have to choose the level to play.